elliotgunn/elliotgunn.github.io/on-breiman-statistical-modeling.md

 _Notes on Breiman's "Statistical Modeling" paper_

 See: Breiman, Leo.
 Statistical Modeling: The Two Cultures (with comments and a rejoinder by the author).
 Statist.
 Sci.
-16 (2001), no. 3, 199--231. doi:10.1214/ss/1009213726. https://projecteuclid.org/euclid.ss/1009213726
+16 (2001), no. 3, 199--231. doi:10.1214/ss/1009213726. [https://projecteuclid.org/euclid.ss/1009213726](https://projecteuclid.org/euclid.ss/1009213726)

 ___

-It has been nearly two decades since Breiman's article has been published, so it's an interesting POV on machine learning before it entered the mainstream (and hype cycle).
+It has been nearly two decades since Breiman's article has been published, so it's an informative read on machine learning before it entered the mainstream (and hype cycle).

-Breiman argues that data modeling is inferior because one can plug in different models (e.g. logistic, linear, Cox etc) and if they are equally "good" (based on standard goodness-of-fit tests, R2), it's nearly impossible to say which model, or underlying mechanism, is most accurate.
+Breiman argues that data modeling is inferior to algorithmic modeling when tackling real world, complex data.
+One can plug in different models (e.g. logistic, linear, Cox etc) and if they are equally "good" (based on standard goodness-of-fit tests, R2), it's nearly impossible to say which model, or underlying mechanism, most accurately represents the data.
 Just as problematic as using the 5% significance level as a hard cutoff point has been the use of a narrow range of models for social science publication.
 Cue the replication crisis.

 _Data Modeling Culture (p.
 199)_